Notes on the data: Screening programs - Breast screening

 The data do not include women who undergo private screening; the extent to which women use such alternatives is estimated to be quite small (see above).

-Data are not available for South Australia, Tasmania and the Northern Territory.
+Data are not available for Queensland, Western Australia, Tasmania or the Northern Territory.
+Archived data from 2010 and 2011 are available for Queensland and Western Australia at http://phidu.torrens.edu.au/social-health-atlases/data-archive

-Numerator: Number of individual women aged 50 to 69 years diagnosed with screen-detected breast cancers over a 24 month period ending 31 December 2011 (NSW, Vic, Qld & WA); or 31 December 2008 (ACT)
+Numerator: Number of individual women aged 50 to 69 years diagnosed with screen-detected breast cancers over a 24 month period ending 31 December 2014 (NSW, Vic, SA & ACT)

 Detail of analysis: Indirectly age-standardised rate per 10,000 women screened, based on the standard population of each respective jurisdiction

-Source: Compiled by PHIDU based on data from BreastScreen NSW, BreastScreen Vic, BreastScreen Qld, BreastScreen WA - 2010 and 2011; and BreastScreen ACT - 2007 and 2008.
+Source: Compiled by PHIDU based on data from BreastScreen NSW, BreastScreen Vic, BreastScreen SA, BreastScreen ACT - 2014 and 2015.